They question everything, cause chaos – and might just steer your team to its very best work. Meet the workplace rebel…

 - Ask yourself what “rules” in your industry you could challenge or break in such a way as to have a positive effect or initiate progressive change?

 - Ask yourself what’s the worst that could happen if a “rebellious” idea of yours came to fruition?
 Once you’ve imagined the worst case scenario, you might perhaps push your original idea to be a bit more daring.

 - Have a five-minutes of “creative anarchy” the next time you meet to discuss ideas.
 Do any of the team’s wildest, craziest, most rebellious ideas feature a germ of something workable?

-- Give someone the role of ‘creative dissenter’ or have a group take on this role when ideas are ready for critique.
+- Give someone the role of ‘creative dissenter’ or workplace rebel and have a group take on this role when ideas are ready for critique.
 Use the dissent to re-build the idea.
 But don’t try to do this at the same time as the ideas are just being formed.
 Give your ideas a little bit of time in the sun first.

 Here at Now Go Create we are obsessed with creativity, and what makes one idea stand out from another to deliver effective change.
-If you’re interested in unpicking ideas then join one of our training workshops or pick up a copy of Claire’s book In Your Creative Element.
+If you’re interested in unpicking ideas then join one of our creativity training workshops or pick up a copy of Claire’s book In Your Creative Element.